openclarity/docs.openclarity.io/content/docs/contributing.md

 we endeavor to review incoming issues and pull requests within 10 days, and will close any lingering issues or pull requests after 60 days of inactivity.

-Please note that all of your interactions in the project are subject to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that all of your interactions in the project are subject to our {{% xref "/docs/code-of-conduct/code-of-conduct.md" %}}.
 This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space e.g., Slack, Discord, etc.

 ## Troubleshooting and Debugging

-Please see the troubleshooting and debugging guide [here](docs/troubleshooting.md).
+Please see {{% xref "/docs/user-guide/troubleshooting.md" %}}.

 ## Reporting Issues